 According to reports, courts heard the 10 Blasphemy cases between 1927 and 1985 but handled more than 4000 such cases from then onwards.

 Reports also show that till now no accused has received the death sentence because in most of these cases courts found out fabricated evidence aimed at leveling the personal revenge.

-Religion is indeed a sensitive matter, therefore no one should be allowed to use it for political point scoring and misguiding the mob in a way that it ends up distorting the peace in society.
+Religion is indeed a sensitive matter, therefore no one should be allowed to use it for political point-scoring and misguiding the mob in a way that ends up distorting the peace in society.

 Recommended For You: